Arsène Tchakarian: Manouchian Group and the French Resistance

 In 1942, Tchakarian joined the Manouchian Group, a small armed group within the larger FTP-MOI that was composed primarily of immigrant and foreign-origin resistance fighters.
 The group was commanded by Missak Manouchian, an ethnic Armenian communist and poet.
 In addition to Armenians, like himself, the Manouchian Group contained immigrants and refugees from other countries invaded by Nazi Germany, as well as Jews.
 According to Tchakarian, immigrants from fascist countries and those occupied by Nazi Germany were drawn to the resistance and cells like the Manouchian Group, "They were immigrants who had come from countries that were becoming fascist, like Hungary, Romania, Poland, Bulgaria...From all those countries, there were immigrants who were kind of hunted out."

-Together, the Manouchian Group, which were base in the Paris region, carried out resistance attacks, assassinations, and acts of sabotage across the country.
+Together, the Manouchian Group, which was based in the Paris region, carried out resistance attacks, assassinations, and acts of sabotage across the country.
 In 1944, German authorities captured 23 Manouchian members, including their leader, Missak Manouchian.
 The members were sentenced to death and executed following a high-profile show trial.
 Following their executions, German and Vichy French authorities launched a propaganda campaign against the Manouchian Group.
 Red posters, which became infamously known as "Affiche Rouge", were hung in Paris during the spring of 1944.
 The Affiche Rouge depicted the Manouchian Group and its members as "the army of crime" in a bid to turn French public opinion against the resistance.

 Unlike his 23 Manouchian colleagues, Tchakarian managed to escape capture and execution in 1944.
 He fled to Bordeaux, where he was hidden by other French resistance members.
 However, he remained an active resistance member until the end of World War II in 1945.